khalid-hussain/shaheen/chap20.md

 a, Rabia!
 Are you ready for this?"

 Redness of modesty spread over Rabia's face.
 She lowered her neck.
-She was tongue-tied but her heartbeats were giving a reply to Badr Bin Mughira's question.
+She was tongue-tied but her heartbeats were giving a reply to Badr bin Mughira's question.

-After a while, Badr Bin Mughira said, "Rabia!
+After a while, Badr bin Mughira said, "Rabia!
 I have proposed to marry you.
 Please answer."

 Rabia raised her neck and looked at him.
 Words came and stopped at her shivering